ArneCL/BlogPosts/git-subtree-basics.md

     git subtree pull --prefix .vimrepo https://github.com/newfivefour/vimrc.git master --squash

-If you make a change to anything in `.vimrepo` the commit will be stored in the host repository and logs.
+If you make a change to anything in `.vimrepo` the commit will be stored in the host repository and its logs.

 That is the biggest change from submodules.